 The MSc Thesis research work can be entirely, or jointly, undertaken in SOTON, UPV/EHU, UBx and ULiège or in an associated institutions in Europe or overseas.
 All the MSc Theses are presented at Joint Viva Sessions at the 2nd week of September, in UPV/EHU, with members of all the Partner universities, staff from associates and external (invited) examiners.

-- Semester 1: Students start at UBx or SOTON for 30 ECTS providing competences for Fundamentals in Ocean Science (Physical, Chemical and Biological Oceanography and Marine Geology) and some additional competences or transferable skills specific for each of these two partners (Numerical methods in UBx and diverse optional topics in SOTON).
+- Semester 1: Students start at UBx or SOTON for 30 ECTS providing competences for Fundamentals in Ocean Science and some additional competences or transferable skills specific for each of these two partners.

-- Semester 2: Students stay at UPV/EHU where they follow the compulsory RiMER course and may follow optional courses (Modules 2-7) with a bias towards experimental biology and biotechnological approaches to investigate and manage the marine environment.
-Likewise, during this semester students meet stakeholders as a part of the Part 2 of the RiMER course in the PiE-UPV/EHU.
+- Semester 2: Students stay at UPV/EHU where they follow the compulsory RiMER course and may follow optional courses (Modules 2-6).
+Likewise, during this semester students meet stakeholders as a part of the RiMER course.

-- Semester 3: Students stay at Soton or ULiège for 30 ECTS acquiring competences and transferable skills specific for each of these two partners (mainly, but not exclusively, the Ocean Physical Environment in SOTON and the Ocean Biological Environment in ULiège).
-Likewise, during this semester, students may get academic recognition in ULiège of a Professional Practice (6 credits) previously undertaken within the MER Consortium framework in a non-academic partner.
+- Semester 3: Students stay at Soton or ULiège for 30 ECTS acquiring competences and transferable skills specific for each of these two partners.
+During this semester, students may get academic recognition in ULiège of a Professional Placement (6 credits) previously undertaken within the MER Consortium framework.

 Student mobility provides the students with the opportunity to interact with staff from different countries and environments; further to identify the area of research to which they are best suited.